 - All students traveling on a Hampshire College-sponsored study are required to submit an Assumption of Risk and General Release form.
 College-sponsored travel is any travel that a student receives any funding, academic credit for work done during or upon return from the travel; or any travel which has been arranged by the College.
 This includes participation in ﬁeld study, whether domestic or international.

 NOTE: Permission is rarely granted to extend field study if the field study was originally approved for one semester.
 If such permission is granted, students must file a new field-study form and obtain updated signatures.
 Failure to do so will result in cancellation of the field study and students will be placed on leave of absence.

 International students (with an F-1 student visa) are required to consult with the international student advisor regarding visa implications of field study BEFORE applying for field study.
-The advisor is located in the multicultural and international student services office in the Lebrón-Wiggins-Pran Cultural Center.

 Returning from Field Study